 A revolving fund account is an advance of funds to an individual custodian on behalf of a department.
 These accounts are mainly used for small dollar authorized purchases and paying research subjects other than Non-Resident Aliens.

 Expenditures may not exceed $700 per item.
 Departments may set their own limit below this amount.
 As purchases are made, departments must request reimbursement in order to replenish the account.

 Annual independent fund verifications for each Revolving Fund Account must be performed and will be requested by UW Banking & Accounting Operations.
-Records of each payment to research subjects via revolving fund MUST be kept and reported to the Financial Services Tax Desk at the end of each year, if applicable.
+Records of each payment to research subjects via revolving fund MUST be kept and reported to the AP Tax Desk at the end of each year, if applicable.

 Go directly to the Revolving Funds page

 A field advance is, in essence, a loan from University of Washington general funds made to an individual (the custodian) to provide a temporary source of funds for conducting official UW business that cannot be paid for using traditional methods (i.e. purchase orders, check requests, UW Travel/Procurement credit cards).

 The field advance may be for any amount of money as long as the department administrator or designee has authorized the request.
 A field advance cannot be issued for more than a six-month period.
 If funds are needed for a longer period, an additional advance may be requested near the end date of an outstanding advance.

 At the end of the activity for which the funds were requested, the custodian must reconcile the expenditures against the advance.
 Any amount that was not spent must be returned to the UW by check or money order.
 In turn, if the appropriate expenditures exceed the amount of the advance, the UW will reimburse the custodian by check, if allowed by him/her department.
 Records of each payment to research subjects via field advance MUST be kept and reported to the AP Tax Desk at the end of each year, if applicable.
 (Please see the Tax Reporting and Withholding section above for more information).